Pamela Harriman: Early life

 Pamela Digby was born in Farnborough, Hampshire, England, the daughter of Edward Digby, 11th Baron Digby, and his wife, Constance Pamela Alice, the daughter of Henry Campbell Bruce, 2nd Baron Aberdare.
 She was educated by governesses in the ancestral home at Minterne Magna in Dorset, along with her three younger siblings, and later attended Downham School.
 Her great-great aunt was the nineteenth-century adventurer and courtesan Jane Digby (1807–1881), notorious for her exotic travels and scandalous personal life.
 Pamela was to follow in her relative's footsteps, and has been called "the 20th-century's most influential courtesan".

-Raised amid acres of Dorset farmland and woods, from an early age she was a very good horsewoman.
-She competed at shows at the International Olympia, Royal Bath and West Show, and local shows at Dorchester and Melplash.
-She show-jumped a tiny pony called Stardust that did a clear round at Olympia when every fence was above the animal's withers.
+Raised on acres of farmland and woodland in Dorset, she developed strong equestrian skills from an early age.
+She competed at prominent events such as the International Olympia and the Royal Bath and West Show, as well as at local shows in Dorchester and Melplash.
+She notably show-jumped a small pony named Stardust, which completed a clear round at Olympia despite all fences being above its withers.

 At the age of seventeen, she was sent to a Munich boarding school for six months.
 While there she was introduced to Adolf Hitler by Unity Mitford.
 She subsequently went to Paris, taking some classes at the Sorbonne.
 Although in her Who's Who biography she identified these classes as "post-graduate" work, she actually never completed a university degree.
 By 1937, she had returned to Britain.

 She was a descendant of the Earls of Leicester and Ilchester and the Dukes of Atholl.
-She was a first cousin of Lavinia Fitzalan-Howard, Duchess of Norfolk, a third cousin, once removed, of Angus Ogilvy, husband of Queen Elizabeth's cousin, Alexandra of Kent and a fourth cousin, once removed, of Sarah, Duchess of York.
+She was a first cousin of Lavinia Fitzalan-Howard, Duchess of Norfolk, a third cousin, once removed, of Angus Ogilvy, husband of Queen Elizabeth's cousin, Princess Alexandra of Kent and a fourth cousin, once removed, of Sarah Ferguson, former wife of Queen Elizabeth's son, Andrew Mountbatten-Windsor.